OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

    :figwidth: 90%
    :alt: Two series of exchanges to build a heap

-   Two series of exchanges to build a max-heap.
+   Two series of exchanges to build a max heap.
    (a) This heap is built by a series of nine exchanges in the order (4-2), (4-1), (2-1), (5-2), (5-4), (6-3), (6-5), (7-5), (7-6).
    (b) This heap is built by a series of four exchanges in the order (5-2), (7-3), (7-1), (6-1).

-If all :math:`n` values are available at the beginning of the building process, we can build the heap faster than just inserting the values into the heap one by one.

 From this example, it is clear that the heap for any given set of numbers is not unique, and we see that some rearrangements of